Blackstone's record assets boost earnings

 “The firm showed lower unrealized gains than we expected, the mark-to-market valuations were less favorable.
 However, we think the firm’s long-term fundamentals remain strong,” said Sandler O‘Neill analyst Michael Kim.

-Blackstone shares were trading down about 2.2 percent at $14.51 in Wednesday afternoon trading in a flat stock market in New York.

-Distributable earnings -- actual cash available to pay dividends -- came in at $162.1 million, down from $201.9 million the year before.
-This was because the firm generated less profit from selling assets in its funds.
+Distributable earnings, which show actual cash available to pay dividends, came in at $162.1 million, down from $201.9 million the year before.

-“I think (realization activity) will pick up towards the end of this year and unless there is a dramatic change in market conditions I would expect it to be much stronger in 2013 and stronger even in 2014,” Blackstone Chief Operating officer Tony James told journalists in a conference call.

-Total assets under management were $190 billion at the end of March, a record and up 27 percent year on year.
+Total assets under management were $190 billion at the end of March, up 27 percent year on year.
 Fee-earning assets under management rose 26 percent to a record $156 billion.

 The firm’s real estate portfolio increased to $48.3 billion at the end of March 2012 from $35 billion the year before while its credit businesses boasted $50.8 billion in assets compared with $31.5 billion the year before.